phac-nml/irida/doc/user/administrator/index.md

 Adding a Remote IRIDA installation
 ----------------------------------

 Before a user can use a remote instance of IRIDA as a data source for associated projects and workflows, an administrator must create a connection to that remote instance (similar to how external tool developers can connect to the REST API).
-To add a Remote connection, an administrator will need the following information from the remote installation:
+To add a Remote Connection, an administrator will need the following information from the remote installation:

 * An OAuth2 client ID which has been set up on the remote installation.
 * An OAuth2 client secret.